apostrophecms/apostrophe-documentation/reference/apostrophe-ui/browser-apostrophe-ui.md

 ### redirect(*slug*)
-Redirect correctly to the given location on the Apostrophe site, even if the prefix option is in use (you should provide a non-prefixed path)
+Redirect correctly to the given location on the Apostrophe site, even if the prefix option is in use (you should provide a non-prefixed path).
+Note that when prefixes are in use it is especially important to use this method rather than simply setting `window.location.href` yourself.
 ### enhanceDate(*$el*, *options*)
 Enhance a plaintext date field with a pikaday date widget.
 ### formatTime(*time*, *options*)
-Converts apostrophe 24hr times to local time
+Converts apostrophe-schemas 24 hour time field strings to local time.
+The format string depends on the `userTimeFormat` option passed to this module, which defaults to US 12 hour time.
+It must be understandable by `launder.time`, however that method is very tolerant.
 ### link(*sel*, *verb*, *object*, *callback*)
 Add a callback when a link is clicked to trigger a certain action.